9 Reasons Why Yoga Teachers Need A Website: It’s true that we live in the age of the Insta-yogi.

 Your website is a key part of your marketing toolkit and works in conjunction with email marketing and social media.

 Promotion of your classes through email and social can direct people to your website to find your teaching schedule and book a class.

-Your website is an extension of yourself and your brand which will connect with the students who are made for you – your ideal students – which in turn will increase the number of people attending your classes.
+Your website is an extension of yourself and your brand which will connect with the students who are made for you – your ideal students.
+In turn, you will increase the number of people attending your classes.

 5. Build deeper relationships

-Your new website will also be a place where you can publish your thoughts, opinions, your yoga philosophy and it gives your students a chance to learn more about you and your teachings so that they feel more connected to you.
+Your new website will also be a place where you can publish your thoughts, opinions, your yoga philosophy.
+It gives your students a chance to learn more about you and your teachings so that they feel more connected to you.

 Building deeper relationships with your students is a rewarding aspect of your job.

 You can use your blog posts to extend your teachings from your studio to your website.
 Essentially this helps your students to keep coming back to you and your teachings.